 - These discussions in France will benefit from taking a broader look at European and international level to benefit from solutions thought up by other countries, allow them to benefit from successful innovations in France and conceive new approaches to health management in a wider context.

-The Management Institute aims to help to cross these boundaries:
+The Institute of Management aims to help to cross these boundaries:

 - it must help to accelerate changes at personnel and organisational level by providing training, assistance and consultancy,